honeybadger-io/honeybadger-js/README.md

 ### Release Automation

-For the moment, there are no automated releases.
+The repository automatically releases new packages every week (see `lerna-scheduled-publish.yml`).
 You can manually trigger a new release using the `Publish New Release` (`lerna-publish.yml`) workflow.

 *Note*: only users with _write_ permissions can trigger this workflow (i.e. Collaborators).